Trench trophy

-The Trench Trophy is an award which recognizes high school football lineman in the Western New York area.
+The Trench Trophy is an award, started in 2003, which recognizes high school football lineman in the Western New York area.
 The award was founded by Len Kuhn and Carl Kuras.
-The Trench Trophy Award, Inc. is a 501(c)(3) charitable organization established in 2015.
+The Trench Trophy Award, Inc. is a 501(c)(3) non-profit organization officially established in 2015.

 Award

 Players are graded on specific criteria by a group of knowledgeable scouts, known as the Committee.
 The Committee is composed of coaches, former coaches, and former players, who attend the games of more than 80 schools on a weekly basis.
 Every week five players are chosen as "Nominees," who are then eligible for the final award.
 After the state championships are over, nominees are broken down to twelve Hall of Fame Inductees, and then one final winner.
 The "Lineman of the Year" receives a college scholarship, among other accolades.

 Mission

 The Trench Trophy Award, Inc. provides recognition to football players who predominantly play the position of offensive or defensive line for their school’s varsity, interscholastic football program.
 Schools include those of Section VI of the NYSPHSAA and Monsignor Martin Athletic Conference.

 The specific objectives and purpose of the Trench Trophy shall be:

 A. To promote sportsmanship, civic responsibility, and scholastic effort by athletes who predominantly play football.

 B. To provide recognition to football linemen in Western New York state.

 C. To provide opportunities for players to be discovered by local, regional, and national intercollegiate football programs.

 D. To promote the growth of youth athletics, specifically the sport of football.